What: on and off-trail backpacking in the Sierras.

 Why we went

 We had taken two long trips in 2017: one in Utah and the other in Europe.
 We both had a hankering to get back into the Sierra before winter set in.
 Amy would be backpacking with her siblings for a week in the Ansel Adams Wilderness.
-In light of her absence, I (James) decided to take my own short trip and explore a bit of the Sierra I had not seen before and bag a couple of SPS peaks.
+In light of her absence, I (James) decided to take my own short trip and explore a bit of the Sierra I had not been to before and bag a couple of SPS peaks along the way.

 Click map to open an interactive CalTopo map in a new browser tab.
 Instructions for using CalTopo.